cbrews/ignition/docs/api.md

 * If the response status begins with "4", the response type is `TEMPORARY FAILURE`, and will return a response of type [ignition.TempFailureResponse](#ignitiontempfailureresponse).
 * If the response status begins with "5", the response type is `PERMANENT FAILURE`, and will return a response of type [ignition.PermFailureResponse](#ignitionpermfailureresponse).
 * If the response status begins with "6", the response type is `CLIENT CERTIFICATE REQUIRED`, and will return a response of type [ignition.ClientCertRequiredResponse](#ignitionclientcertrequiredresponse).
 * If *no valid response* can be returned, ignition assigns a response type of "0" and returns a response of type [ignition.ErrorResponse](#ignitionerrorresponse).
+Note: if the user specifies `raise_errors=True`, then any errors will bubble up instead of returning this response type.

 Parameters:
 * url: `string`
 * referer: `string` (optional)
 * timeout: `float` (optional)
+* raise_errors: `bool` (optional)
 * ca_cert: `Tuple(cert_file, key_file)` (optional)

 Returns: `[ignition.BaseResponse](#ignitionbaseresponse)`